 Typical contents of a Skills Database

-In large matrix organizations, where resource and project managers collaborate in getting the workload most effectively resourced, it is particularly important to have a comprehensive skills database.
-It needs to store each person’s set of skills and any other attribute that will help identify staff that can best do the work.
+The skills database needs to store each person’s set of skills and competencies, and any other attributes that will help locate staff that can best do the work.
+The database will often contain details of each persons:

 - Role, Discipline or Team – often used when looking at capacity planning.

-- Details of the systems or applications expertise.
+- Details of their systems or applications expertise.

 - Grade – often used to link to a standard cost rate.